 I. Grading Information: Dissemination and Adherence

-Policies concerning the evaluation of student work (grading) are under continuous review and subject to change.
-Department chairs are responsible for informing department members of basic faculty grading policy and procedures and for ensuring adherence to these policies and procedures.
+Policies concerning the evaluation of academic performance evidenced by student work (grading) are subject to change.
+Department chairs are responsible for informing department members of this grading policy and relevant procedures and for ensuring adherence to these policies and procedures.

 It is the responsibility of the instructor to describe to each class the methods of evaluation.
 Students should feel free to ask for an explanation of the grading practices in any course.

 Final course grades or administrative grading symbols must be recorded for all students who are enrolled beyond the census date.